 1. The right to inspect and review the student’s education records within 45 days of the day the university receives a request for access.

-Students should submit to the Executive Director of Academic Records and Summer School, Dean, Department Chairperson, or other appropriate official, written requests that identify the record(s) they wish to inspect.
+Students should submit to the Director of Academic Records and Registration, Dean, Department Chairperson, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 2. The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.

 Students may ask the University to amend a record that they believe is inaccurate or misleading.
 They should write the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.